About

 CLI

-project, to provide the best developer experience.
-This is a great addition to the Web UI, especially for all the developers who prefer using the console tools.
+The interactive CLI is implemented under the cli project, to provide the best developer experience.
+This is a great addition to the Web UI, especially for developers who prefer using the console tools.

 Web UI